googleapis/python-aiplatform/README.rst

   os.environ['AIP_VALIDATION_DATA_URI']  # uri to validation split
   os.environ['AIP_TEST_DATA_URI']  # uri to test split

-Please visit `Using a managed dataset in a custom training application`_ for a detailed overview information.
+Please visit `Using a managed dataset in a custom training application`_ for a detailed overview.

 .. _Using a managed dataset in a custom training application: https://cloud.google.com/vertex-ai/docs/training/using-managed-datasets